Soccer Ireland Banner

 Eoin Hand - Irish Soccer Manager

-In April 1980 Eoin Hand became the manager of the Republic of Ireland football team following the resignation of Alan Kelly Senior just one match into his international management career.
+In April 1980 Eoin Hand became the manager of the Republic of Ireland football team following the resignation of Alan Kelly Snr just one match into his international management career.
 At the age of 34 Hand was one of the youngest international managers at the time of his appointment.

 Hand had played football in the League of Ireland, in England, and for the Irish senior team.
 He had also managed Limerick United and was to the forefront of Irish domestic soccer.